ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/Methodological_specification.md

 - The auxiliary predicted variable should be a good predictor of the target variable.
 - The predicted value in the score calculation must have been cleaned and free from errors.
-This is not limited to genuine returns and it may be an imputed or constructed value if a clean response is not available.
+This is not limited to genuine returns, and it may be an imputed or constructed value if a clean response is not available.
 - Each respondent is clearly classified into one mutually exclusive